HalidOdat/graph-c/README.md

 Currently the only way to change the function is to change the source codes `f` function.

-There are also some command lines available:
+There are also some command line options available:
 ```
 $ graph --help
 Usage: ./graph [OPTIONS]